 Commercial Leases: What Are Your Options?

-Updated 17th June 2021: The UK Government has extended the commercial eviction ban until 25th March 2021.
+Update: The UK Government has extended the commercial eviction ban expired at the end of March 2022.

 Business owners already struggling with rent arrears are now contending with reduced capacity and are left playing financial catch-up.
 This has been the case for large businesses such as Debenhams and House of Fraser, who were unable to stay on top of rent payments.

 The ‘C word’ – CVA

 Multiple recent examples have seen large businesses entering into a Company Voluntary Arrangement (CVA).
 This involved moving their business fully online to avoid paying landlords large sums of money.
 SMEs often do not have the option of a CVA as it is a form of insolvency.
 Any form of insolvency could result in the triggering of a personal guarantee.
 (For clarity, most SME companies are required to give a Personal Guarantee to support any lease.)

 The economic effects of the pandemic are only beginning to be felt and leases will no doubt become a major issue for UK businesses.

 If your business is struggling with a rental or asset-type lease, there are a few avenues that will allow you to avoid potential legal action.

 - Negotiate with the landlord: Being upfront and honest can work although, there is a chance your landlord won’t end your lease early.
 (Especially if it would be difficult to find another tenant or they are likely to incur financial losses.)
 A commercial full and final settlement can be an option to settle the liability on your commercial lease.